dantleech/blog/content/posts/2022-09-19-encountering-go-as-a-php-developer.md

 months I was now able to look at this code and immediately see several ways in which it could be improved.
 I now have opinions and feel confident.

-I have been a PHP developer for around 14 years.
+I had been a PHP developer for around 14 years.
 At least 99.9% of the code I've written has been PHP, my coding experience and skill set has evolved through PHP and it's community.
 At this stage in my career I consider myself to be a relatively good architect, I have a mature understanding of object